DISC Management Styles: Which Kind of Manager Are You?

 I-type managers can be lacking in details and organization, though.
 If you are an I-type manager, you can take up note-taking, schedule, plan, etc, anything to keep you more organized and consistent at work.
 Being inattentive to the team’s progress can be demotivating to your employees, for which charisma won’t compensate.

-So much as you like to take your hands off and give the lead to your employees, laissez-faire management style means certain risks to the team’s performance.
+So much as you like to take your hands off and give the lead to your employees, a laissez-faire management style means certain risks to the team’s performance.
 Transformational management style is a great way for you to lead with your natural charm and ensure the team is always on the right track.

 Steadiness (S)